 All building-level administrators and non-teaching "exempt" personnel will report for duty per their normal shifts or as otherwise directed each day during the school closure, together with the head custodian and at least one (1) secretary, insofar as is safely possible.
-The building administrator will ascertain that the building has been adequately secured and that any child who mistakenly reports to school [in the event school has been closed] is properly and safely cared for and returned home per District policy.
+The building administrator will ascertain that the building has been adequately secured and that any child who mistakenly reports to school is properly and safely cared for and returned home per District policy.
 The administrator and this minimal support staff shall notify other staff and/or other support employees of the situation and will respond to telephone questions.
-When the situation has been stabilized, the personnel who reported to work may choose to return home.
-An administrator or exempt employee who does not work a normal day will then adjust his/her work year, by memorandum to the Superintendent, by the number of hours not worked on the day or days of school closure.
+Staff will be advised of schedule for the day by immediate supervisor.